pachyderm/docs-content/staging/manage/secrets.md

 directory: true
 ---

-Pachyderm uses Kubernetes' *Secrets* to store and manage sensitive data, such as passwords, OAuth tokens, or ssh keys.
+{{% productName %}} uses Kubernetes' *Secrets* to store and manage sensitive data, such as passwords, OAuth tokens, or ssh keys.
 You can use any of [Kubernetes' types of Secrets](https://kubernetes.io/docs/concepts/configuration/secret/#secret-types) that match your use case.
 Namely, `generic` (or Opaque), `tls`, or `docker-registry`.

 {{% notice warning %}}
-As of today, Pachyderm *only supports the JSON format for Kubernetes' Secrets files*.
+As of today, {{% productName %}} *only supports the JSON format for Kubernetes' Secrets files*.
 {{%/notice %}}

-To use a Secret in Pachyderm, you need to:
+To use a Secret in {{% productName %}}, you need to:

 1. Create it.
 1. Reference it in your pipeline's specification file.

 ## Create A Secret
-The creation of a Secret in Pachyderm *requires a JSON configuration file*.
+The creation of a Secret in {{% productName %}} *requires a JSON configuration file*.

 A good way to create this file is: